Solomon Ashkenazi: Ambassador to Venice

 Following the Polish election, the Porte named Ashkenazi envoy to Venice.
 Controversy flamed on both sides about the appointment of a Jew.
-In Turkey, Sokollu vouched for the doctor’s political acumen, while in Venice Barbaro sung Ashkenazi’s praises.
+In Ottoman Empire, Sokollu vouched for the doctor’s political acumen, while in Venice Barbaro sung Ashkenazi’s praises.
 After some debate, Ashkenazi won the seat and travelled to Venice in May 1574.

 The Venetian authorities and Jewish community showered Ashkenazi with gifts upon his arrival.
 As Ottoman ambassador, his track record proved mixed.
 Ashkenazi successfully negotiated a dispute over the borders of Dalmatia, but failed in his advocacy for the formation of a Venetian-Ottoman military alliance.
 While in Venice he also helped a group of Jewish merchants petition for compensation for the property they lost after leaving Venice because of the banishment decree.
 The petition succeeded and the merchants were compensated; many nonetheless chose not to return to Venice.

-Return to Istanbul and death
+Return to Constantinople and death

-Ashkenazi returned to Istanbul in July 1574, remaining active in politics until Sokollu's death in 1579.
+Ashkenazi returned to Constantinople in July 1574, remaining active in politics until Sokollu's death in 1579.
 He managed his financial affairs poorly and died in poverty in 1602.